Choosing the Right Trading Time Frames For Your Day Trading Strategy

 When you look at a stock’s price chart, you can spot the exact moments when you could have taken the biggest profit.
 If only you could be certain about the next movement before it happens—and not only after.

-Inexperienced traders can lose a lot of sleep trying to figure this puzzle out.
+Inexperienced traders can lose a lot of sleep trying to figure out the puzzle of when the best time frame to trade is.
 They study technical indicators and practice charting techniques to spot the next breakout before anyone else.

 Professional traders know better than to worry too much about price movement—instead, they focus mainly on positioning for a profitable trade and minimizing losses.
 They also know that using different trading time frames to analyze an asset makes all the difference in the world.